 Retail.
-We expect to spend approximately \$30 million to rebrand retail stations in southern California leased from Thrifty Oil Co. and certain of its affiliates, which are expected to be phased in during 2012 and 2014.
-We expect to spend \$23 million related to the rebranding of approximately 175 of these stations in 2012.
+We expect to spend approximately \$30 million to rebrand retail stations in southern California leased from Thrifty Oil Co. and certain of its affiliates.
+We transitioned 165 of these stations during the 2012 Quarter and the remaining stations will be phased in during the second half of 2012 and during 2014.
+We expect to spend \$23 million related to the rebranding of approximately 175 of these stations in 2012, of which \$15 million was spent in the 2012 Period.

-We completed the acquisition of 49 retail stations in the first quarter of 2012.
+We completed the acquisition of 49 retail stations from SUPERVALU, Inc. in the first quarter of 2012.
 We paid approximately \$37 million for the assets, including inventories of approximately \$3 million.
-We have spent approximately \$4 million to replace the dispensers at these stations and expect to spend approximately \$5 million to rebrand the stations, of which \$3 million was spent through March 31, 2012.
+We spent approximately \$4 million to replace the dispensers at these stations and expect to spend approximately \$5 million to rebrand the stations, of which \$4 million was spent through June 30, 2012.